-The repeat region is the microtubule binding domain.
-The 4R Tau binds to, assembles, and stabilizes microtubules more effectively than 3R Tau (Bunker et al., 2004).
-In a healthy adult brain, the levels of 4R and 3R Tau proteins are approximately equal.
-Distortion of the balance toward 4R Tau will lead to neurodegeneration such as Alzheimer's disease and Huntington's disease (see Chapter 10).
+The 4R-Tau binds to, assembles, and stabilizes microtubules more effectively than 3R-Tau (Bunker et al., 2004).
+In a healthy adult brain, the levels of 4R- and 3R-Tau proteins are approximately equal.
+Elevation of total and/or 4R-Tau is prone to develop Alzheimer's disease and other neurodegenerative disorders.

 The longest isoform of Tau contains more than 60 potential phosphorylation sites.
 Among them, five are tyrosine residues, which exist in all isoforms.
 They are located at 18, 29, 197, 310 and 394 (numbering is based on the longest isoform).
-The tyrosine kinase Fyn preferentially targets tyrosine-18 (Y18), which is phosphorylated in the AD brain and at early developmental stages in mice, but not in healthy adult.
-Phosphorylation of Y18 does not significantly alter the microtubule binding (Lee et al., 2004), consistent with its location at the projection domain which may bind to other components such as the plasma membrane.
+The tyrosine kinase Fyn preferentially targets tyrosine-18 (Y18) - the last residue of PAD.
+Y18 is phosphorylated in the AD brain and at early developmental stages in mice, but not in healthy adult (Lee et al., 2004).
+Phosphorylation at Y18 could prevent PAD from activating PP1 (Kanaan et al., 2012).